JohnAnderson777/Notes/computer-science.md

 - Isolation - other transactions invisible to other transactions - independent
 - Durability - changes not undone

+**Questions:**

+Difference between primary key & foreign key [2]:
+- primary - unique identifier - only appear once in table
+- foreign - not unique - appears multiple times in a table

+Benefits of relational instead of flat file [2/3]:
+- less data redundancy
+- more consistency
+- allow for complex queries and searches performed
 ## OOP
 - works best in situations where you can encapsulate and model entities as objects.
 - useful for GUIs